HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 1. {{ site.data.base-example-list[18] }}
 1. {{ site.data.base-example-list[12] }}
 2. The Referred-To Provider creates a CommunicationRequest formally authorizing information to be gathered on Patient B.
-   - Note that in this example, the Referred-To-Provider (data consumer) is both the requester and the recipient of the data.
+   - Note that in this example, the Referred-To-Provider (  Data Consumer  ) is both the requester and the recipient of the data.
 The requester could also be a third party.
 3. 1.
 The  Referred-To-Provider POSTS a Task to the Referring Provider endpoint requesting Patient B's Active Conditions,, the CommunicationRequest is referenced in `Task.basedOn`.
 For the actual request, the FHIR RESTful query syntax is used.
 4. The Referring Provider fetches and inspects the CommunicationRequest to review the authorization.
 5. The Referred-To-Provider polls the Task resource until the `Task.status` indicates it is completed, rejected, or failed.